grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 ### Using the FIR backend

 The FIR (Faust Imperative Representation) backend can possibly be used to look at a textual version of the intermediate imperative language.
+Use the `make developer` target to compile the FIR backend, then use `faust -lang fir foo.dsp` to compile a given foo.dsp file as a FIR textual output.

 ```
 import("stdfaust.lib");